 Local Baseball Classes and Camps

-A few terrific programs that offer baseball skills around the East Bay, not centered on a team/game model.
-Piedmont Recreation department introduces kids as young as 3 to the basics of baseball.
+There are a few terrific programs that offer baseball skills around the East Bay, not centered on a team/game model.
+Piedmont Recreation Department introduces kids as young as 3 to the basics of baseball.
 Junior Giants offers free non-competitive baseball classes for boys and girls in Oakland, Richmond, Hayward, and Newark starting at age 5.
+And Next Level Softball & Baseball Academy in Alameda provides expert lessons to help elevate softball and baseball skills to the “next level”.

 Find a summer baseball day camp >>

-Parent tip: Coach Ben at Future Star Baseball offers drop-in classes throughout the year, skills clinics, and customized (private) lessons in addition to camps.
+Parent tip #1: Coach Ben at Future Star Baseball offers drop-in classes throughout the year, skills clinics, and customized (private) lessons in addition to camps.

-Parent tip: Another great resource in the East Bay is Archie Gilbert.
-He is a retired professional baseball player that teaches kids baseball skills.
+Parent tip #2: Another great resource in the East Bay is Archie Gilbert.
+He is a retired professional baseball player who teaches kids baseball skills.
 My son has been taking lessons with him for 6 months and has improved in everything – fielding, pitching, hitting.
 Plus he has learned game strategy!
-I highly recommend Archie for anyone who wants to improve their baseball skills.
+I highly recommend Archie to anyone who wants to improve their baseball skills.

-Gear up!
-If you know what gear you want, you can click around online, but if you need the guidance of a salesperson, love to shop local, or want your kiddo to try things on, here are some go-to East Bay shops that know all about baseball:
+Gear up to Batter Up!
+If you know the type and size of gear you want, Amazon and Walmart are a good source.
+If online shopping isn’t your style, and you need the guidance of a salesperson, love to shop local, or want your kiddo to try things on, here are some go-to East Bay shops that really hit it out of the park (last pun, I promise!) when it comes to baseball and softball gear:

 Dick’s Sporting Goods – Multiple East Bay Locations including Pleasant Hill and Fremont